 Following this decision, our prosthetic insurance experts will work to obtain pre-authorization from your insurance regarding the products that are best suited for your lifestyle.
 We will also check your benefits to make sure that there are no exclusions in your insurance policy.

 Once the pre-authorization has been obtained, we’ll order components and have you in for an impression.
 For a partial hand restoration, we use silicone.
 For higher level amputations, we opt for a plaster impression.
-At MCOP, we prefer plaster and physical molds over digital/3D imaging because it allows us to feel and plan for the prosthetic need – sometimese there are differing densities, bony prominences, neuromas, and more, and we find that plaster allows us to create the most comfortable, best fitting socket to meet your needs.
+At MCOP, we prefer plaster and physical molds over digital/3D imaging because it allows us to feel and plan for the prosthetic need – sometimes there are differing densities, bony prominences, neuromas, and more, and we find that plaster allows us to create the most comfortable, best fitting socket to meet your needs.

 We then create a test or “check” socket for you try to test comfort and range of motion.
 For myoelectric prostheses, we’ll also evaluate the EMG (electro myograph) sites at this stage to test the strength and intensity of the signal.
 We’ll also create a diagnostic setup of the final prosthesis to determine length, alignment, and more.
 This is important because once the socket is weighted with the device, you may notice a change of fit.